-For over 75 years, the Massena Savings & Loan Association has continued to serve the people of Massena and surrounding communities in its initial purpose to promote thrift and home ownership.
+For almost 100 years, the Massena Savings & Loan Association has continued to serve the people of Massena and surrounding communities in its initial purpose to promote thrift and home ownership.
 The officers are as follows: Kirk E. Wilmshurst - President/CEO, Ryan Prentice - Vice President, Aimee Poirier - Vice President of IT Operations & Corporate Secretary, Maryellen Chapman - Corporate Treasurer, and Kelly Gordon Compliance officer.

 Massena (Main) Branch